Market Intelligence

 PE & Sponsor Activity

-Fundraising environment challenging: mega-funds closing on target but mid-market managers facing LP fatigue after compressed distributions 2022-2023.
+Fundraising environment challenging for mid-market managers — mega-funds closing on target but LP fatigue growing after compressed distributions in 2022–2024; DPI has become the primary LP evaluation metric over TVPI.

 INTERVIEW ANGLE